 In a small bowl, microwave chocolate and shortening together until melted.
 Stir until smooth.
 Let cool slightly.
 In a large mixing bowl, whisk together flour, sugar, baking powder, and salt.
 In another bowl, whisk egg yolk and milk until blended.
 Add to dry ingredients along with melted chocolate.
 Stir just until moistened.
 Beat egg whites in a separate bowl until stiff.
 Fold into batter.
 Bake in preheated waffle iron according to manufacturer's directions.
 Keep warm.
 In another mixing bowl, beat heavy cream with confectioner's sugar and vanilla until soft peaks form.
 Pour cherries in a serving bowl.
 Stir in almond extract.
 Serve waffles topped with cherries and whipped cream.

 Gather your ingredients.
-You will need dark chocolate chips, shortening, gluten-free flour (I used Cup4Cup), sugar, baking powder, salt, 2 eggs, heavy cream, confectioner's sugar, vanilla, cherry pie filling, and almond extract.
+You will need dark chocolate chips, shortening, gluten-free flour (I use Bob's Red Mill 1:1), sugar, baking powder, salt, 2 eggs, heavy cream, confectioner's sugar, vanilla, cherry pie filling, and almond extract.

 In a microwavable safe bowl, melt chocolate with 3 tablespoons shortening.
 It will take about two 30-second intervals, stirring in between.